DeepRahangdale/Serverless-Application-AWS/README.md

 ![Create lambda integration](./images/create-lambda.jpg)

-2. Use name "togetallusera".
+2. Use name "togetallusers".
 Then Under Permissions, select "Use an existing role", and select "getUsers" role that we created, from the drop down and, Select "node.js 14.x" as Runtime.

 ![Create lambda integration](./images/createlambda.png)